The Power of Clean Data: How to Optimize Your No-code Database App

-- Perform data correction: Remove any duplicate records, correct format inconsistencies, correct or complete missing values.
+- Perform data correction: Remove any duplicate records, correct format inconsistencies, and correct or complete missing values.

 - Establish data validation rules: Enlist the capabilities of your database app to define standardized formats for data types like date, time, phone numbers and other information and then set up validation rules to ensure that future data entries comply with the rules, automatically improving data integrity moving forward.